broad-zoo-34077

 { products(filter: {vendorName: \"aws\", service: \"AmazonRDS\", region: \"ap-south-1\", attributeFilters: [{key: \"instanceType\", value: \"db.t2.small\"},{key: \"databaseEngine\", value: \"Aurora MySQL\"}]}) { prices (filter: {purchaseOption: \"on_demand\"}) { USD} } }

-changed to a type that is supported for Aurora MySQL
+Note databaseEngine has been added, deploymentOption removed and instanceType changed to a type that is supported for Aurora MySQL.

 If you want to understand which attributes and filters you can use to query the pricing api, I’d recommend booting a local version of the cloud pricing api and introspecting the db for the information you require.